 King Arthur's Realm - Come with us and explore the myths and legends of King Arthur.
-Visit his gravesite in Glastonbury, the fabled Isle of Avalon, the mysterious yet tranquil Chalice Well Gardens and the historic Round Table in Winchester.
+Visit his gravesite in Glastonbury, the fabled Isle of Avalon, the mysterious yet tranquil Chalice Well Gardens and the historic Stone Circles of Avebury.
 In addition, we visit the ancient site of Stonehenge and learn of links with King Arthur along with its own intricate and fascinating history.

 Maximum 16 people per tour

-Admission to Stonehenge, Glastonbury Abbey & Great Hall of Winchester Castle
+Admission to Stonehenge, Glastonbury Abbey & Avebury Stone Circle

 Photo stop at Glastonbury Tor and entry to Chalice Well Gardens